Professional Education Programs

 Analysis, Interpretation & Use of Data

-NAU PEP collects self-report employment data from advanced program candidates through the Exit Survey administered near the end of the candidate’s final semester in the program.
+NAU PEP collects self-report employment data from advanced professional education program candidates through the Exit Survey administered near the end of the candidate’s final semester in the program.
 The survey items ask if the candidates from advanced programs have already been hired in education positions for which they were prepared.

 Analysis, Interpretation, & Use of Data

-Satisfaction of completers (Initial R4.3; Advanced RA4.2) Accordion Closed
+Satisfaction of completers (Initial R4.3/Advanced RA4.2) Accordion Closed

 Initial teacher preparation programs:

-NAU PEP surveys teacher preparation program candidates regarding their satisfaction with their degree program at the conclusion of the student teaching course.
-The Exit Survey instrument (T-PREP) was developed by a group of teacher preparation researchers at Arizona’s three state universities.
+Prior to 2021, PEP surveyed candidate satisfaction using the Exit Survey instrument (T-PREP).
+This instrument was developed by a group of teacher preparation researchers at Arizona’s three state universities.
 NAU PEP also surveys graduates using a New Teacher Survey instrument adapted from the Exit Survey.
 It is distributed to program completers once, approximately one year after graduation.
 The links below are for results files for the past four data cycles; administrations of the New Teacher Survey data are presented with the corresponding Exit Survey results for comparison purposes.
 Following these results files, a narrative is presented providing analysis, interpretation, and use of data.

-• Exit Survey Results (AY 2019-2020 Graduates) & New Teacher Survey Results (Spring 2021 New Teachers)
+- Exit Survey Results (AY 2019-2020 Graduates) & New Teacher Survey Results (Spring 2021 New Teachers)

-• Exit Survey Results (AY 2018-2019 Graduates) & New Teacher Survey Results (Spring 2020 New Teachers)
+- Exit Survey Results (AY 2018-2019 Graduates) & New Teacher Survey Results (Spring 2020 New Teachers)

-• Exit Survey Results (AY 2017-2018 Graduates) & New Teacher Survey Results (Spring 2019 New Teachers)
+- Exit Survey Results (AY 2017-2018 Graduates) & New Teacher Survey Results (Spring 2019 New Teachers)

 Analysis, Interpretation & Use of Data